BobKoto/bob-site/index.md

 </style>

-## Here we enter a line into index.md
 ### This site is under construction but feel free to look around.

-Above in the file is only a matter entry "title: Home"
+All links should work.

 <!-- do we need <script> in fron of this? -->
 <script src="./scripts/main.js"></script>